aridjayarecipes/cutesrecipes.web.app/content/post/2470-recipe-of-perfect-beef-and-cabbage-batch-4.md

 ##### Instructions to make Beef and Cabbage Batch 4:

 1. Slice and chop the vegetables.
 Dice the potatoes.
 Chop the cabbage.
 I also used the celery leaves.
 1. Brown the beef with the seasonings.
-Don&#39;t drain.
+Don't drain.
 1. Ad the vegetables and potatoes to the beef.
 Add the cabbage and beef broth simmer till potatoes, carrots, and cabbage is tender to your desired doneness.
 Serve I hope you enjoy!!!